statsd/statsd/README.md

 Where `$KEY` is the key you stats key you specify when sending to statsd, and `$PCT` is the percentile threshold.

-If `config.histogram` is set to a non-zero array, statsd will also maintain frequencies for each bin as specified by the (non-inclusive) upper limits in the array. (`'inf'` can be used to denote infinity, which is highly recommended, as high outliers will not be accounted for if your last upper limit is too low).
-A lower limit of 0 is assumed.
+Use the `config.histogram` setting to instruct statsd to maintain histograms over time.
+Specify which metrics to match and a corresponding list of ordered non-inclusive upper limits of bins (class intervals).
+(use `inf` to denote infinity; a lower limit of 0 is assumed) Each `flushInterval`, statsd will store how many values (absolute frequency) fall within each bin (class interval), for all matching metrics.
+First match wins.  examples:

+* no histograms for any timer (default): `[]`
+* histogram to only track render durations, with unequal class intervals and catchall for outliers:

+        [ { metric: 'render', bins: [8, 25, 50, 100, 'inf'] } ]

+* histogram for all timers except 'foo' related, with equal class interval and catchall for outliers:

+        [ { metric: 'foo', bins: [] },
+          { metric: '', bins: [ 50, 100, 150, 200, 'inf'] } ]

-Note that this is actually more powerful than real histograms, as you can make your bins arbitrarily wide if you want to.
-Though if you want to view real histograms, you should make your bins equally wide (equally sized class intervals).
+Note that this is actually more powerful than what's strictly considered histograms, as you can make each bin arbitrarily wide if you want to (upto infinity), i.e. class intervals of different sizes.

 Sampling
 --------